CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this paper, we propose CLIPTeacher, a new framework that releases the VLM-based GZLSS models from the fixed backbones, \ie, ViT or ResNet, and effectively utilizes both the seen and ignoring areas without introducing any change to the vanilla CLIP model.
-Specifically, CLIPTeacher consists of two key modules: Global Learning Module (GLM) and Pixel Learning Module (PLM).
+In this paper, we proposed CLIP-ZSS, a simple but effective framework that transfers (teaches) the knowledge of CLIP to any image encoder for semantic segmentation without introducing new modules or combinations with VLMs in testing.
+Specifically, CLIP-ZSS consists of two key modules: Global Learning Module (GLM) and Pixel Learning Module (PLM).
 GLM is proposed to directly probe knowledge from the CLS token in the CLIP model which is the only token trained in the CLIP visual encoder.
-PLM can fully take advantage of the input images on both seen and ignored areas rather than only the seen categories without introducing any extra parameters.
+PLM can fully take advantage of the input images on both seen and unannotated areas rather than only the seen categories.

 However, there are still limitations in our models.
 The K-Means algorithm in PLM sometimes can not perfectly distinguish between extremely similar categories, \eg, grass, and tree.
-Moreover, the weight for the ignoring areas is simply produced by a transformer decoder, which may need more careful designs to improve the qualities.
-Meanwhile, different from the existing methods that can directly use the self-training \cite{spnet,zegclip,zs3,maskclip} strategies to be applied in transductive setting, our method still needs redesign the self-training strategy to be applied in transductive settings.
+Moreover, the weight for the ignoring areas is simply produced by a transformer decoder, which may need more careful designs.